Listening ... Acting... Improving

 If you are not satisfied with our response, you may take this up with the Hospital Director, who will either try further to explain our response or, in some circumstances, and with your agreement, will arrange an appointment for you to meet with those involved in your care in an attempt to reach a satisfactory conclusion.

 It is always our intention to resolve matters amicably but, if you are still not satisfied, then you may write to the Chief Executive of Aspen Healthcare, the company that owns The Holly Private Hospital.
-Should you wish to escalate your complaint in this way, you must do so in writing, within six months of the final response to your complaint from The Holly Private Hospital:
+Should you wish to escalate your complaint in this way, you must do so in writing, within six months of the final response to your complaint from The Holly Private Hospital.
+Write to:

 The Chief Executive